grafana/pyroscope/docs/sources/configure-client/_index.md

 ![Pyroscope agent server diagram](https://grafana.com/media/docs/pyroscope/pyroscope_client_server_diagram.png)

-## Auto-instrumentation with Grafana Agent
+## About auto-instrumentation with Grafana Agent

 The Grafana Agent is a component that runs alongside your application and periodically gathers profiling data from it.
 This method is suitable when you want to collect profiles from existing applications without modifying their source code.